The official blog of the Lung Institute.

 What Can You Do About Oxygen Saturation Levels?

 Although a low blood oxygen level can have varying effects on your health, it is possible to improve your blood oxygen levels through direct means.
 For starters, the use of supplemental oxygen can temporarily have an effect on oxygenating your blood cells to improve their capacity to retain oxygen.
 Further still, the foods you consume can have a significant effect on increasing the available oxygen your blood cells can use.
 By making subtle changes to your diet, improving your body through exercise and using supplemental oxygen when needed, it’s possible to lift your blood oxygen levels and ultimately reduce feelings of shortness of breath.

 The best treatment for COPD is knowledge and prevention.
-Though COPD can seem impossible to overcome, new discoveries are being made every day in the field of stem cell research.
+Though COPD can seem impossible to overcome, new discoveries are being made every day in the field of cellular research.
 Changing one’s diet and consistently exercising are among the best lifestyle changes one can do aside from quitting smoking.
-When lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider stem cell therapy.
-Stem cell therapy may directly affect disease progression and may improve quality of life and pulmonary function.
+When lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider cellular therapy.
+Cellular therapy may directly affect disease progression and may improve quality of life and pulmonary function.
 For people with lung disease, a change in quality of life could mean the difference between missing your grandchild’s graduation and standing in the front-row.